hasura/ndc-duckduckapi/README.md

   - On DDN, set this to inside the /etc/connector/persist-data directory to persist data on connector restarts.
   - DDN scaffolded value: `/etc/connector/persist-data/db`
   - Default value: `./persist-data/db`
 - `DUCKDB_URL`: Optional.
 File name of the default DuckDB database.
-Relative to the DUCKDB_PATH.
+Resolved relative to the DUCKDB_PATH.
   - Default value: `./duck.db`
 - `NODE_OPTIONS`: Optional.
 Node options for the connector.
   - Default value: `--max-old-space-size=4096`